DestinyMapenzi/Supermarket-sales-business-intelligence/README.md

   - Food and Beverages
   - Sports and Travel

--Male-dominated product lines:
+- Male-dominated product lines:
   - Electronic Accessories
   - Health and Beauty
   - Home and Lifestyle.

 Gender distribution is nearly balanced, with a slight female dominance.
 Product preferences vary clearly between male and female customers.